eclipse-archived/codewind-docs/docs/_documentations/workingwithtemplates.md

 ## Creating your own templates

 Add your own template sources to use in the **Template Source Manager**.
+These instructions are generally performed by an application architect.

 - **Prerequisites:** Build and run templates that use languages and frameworks that are compatible with Codewind.
 Appsody, Maven, and Node.js styles built with Docker are supported.